Our values are a reflection of what we have learned from those whom we admire.

 6. Value lived experience and personal stories.

 Everyone has a story, and we value each individual’s experience and journey.
-We respect the wisdom in every human being.
+We respect the wisdom in every human being, along with the invaluable wisdom of communities and cultures.

 Our Leadership Team